Alameda del Tajo Park in Ronda: Visitors Guide 2025

 Puente Nuevo

-We finally get to the star of the show in Ronda, the Puente Nuevo, the iconic bridge spanning the El Tajo gorge.
+Now we get to the star of the show—Puente Nuevo, the breathtaking bridge that spans El Tajo Gorge.

 Ronda Day Trip From Seville - Complete Travel Guide